Reiikz/bui/README.md

 ### Other OS
 #### Just bui-common package

-ensure you have installed git and make then copy+paste the following on a terminal git clone https://github.com/Reiikz/bui ; \\\
+ensure you have installed git and make then copy+paste the following on a terminal.

+git clone https://github.com/Reiikz/bui ; \\\
 cd bui/bui-common ; \\\
 sudo make install

 #### removal
 to remove it when installed using make install use make uninstall